Meghanaramesha/JPA/GitBook_Content/Influencers/Game Design - Product - Production/AhmetcanDemirel/015_Engaging Mini Games and Where to Find Them.md

+---
+title: "Engaging Mini Games and Where to Find Them"
+---

 # Engaging Mini Games and Where to Find Them

 Like any business, games exist to generate revenue.
 Without a solid monetization strategy, even the most passionate developers struggle to sustain their projects.
 But every successful developer knows that a game’s ability to make money is deeply tied to its retention metrics.
 While revenue is the ultimate measure of success, retention serves as a crucial intermediate indicator that is often prioritized even over direct revenue figures.